gilligan/gilligan.github.io/_posts/2019-01-16-post-christmas-advent-pt2.md

   . lines
 ```

 Almost there!
-The only part missing is that we need to multiply the first and second value
+The only part missing is that we still need to multiply the first and second
-of the tuple still.
+value of the tuple.
 We cannot just put multiplication in front of our composition because
-`(*)` expects 2 arguments whereas we have a tuple.
+`(*)` expects 2 arguments where we just have a tuple.
 The answer to that is `uncurry`:

 ```
 > :t (*)